online-go/gtp2ogs/README.md

 #### E :

-aliases :
-- whenever `--boardsize` is usued, you can shorten it with just `-bb`
-- whenever `--boardsizewidth` is usued, you can shorten it with just `-bw`
-- whenever `--boardsizeheight` is usued, you can shorten it with just `-bh`

 example : `--boardsize 19` or `--boardsize 9,19` (most common sizes : 19x19 and 9x9)
 or `-bb 19`